Munis Tekinalp

 Moiz Cohen (1883 in Serres, Salonica Vilayet, Ottoman Empire – 1961 in Nice, France) was a Turkish writer, philosopher, and journalist of Jewish heritage.
 He became an ideologue of different movements at different times: Ottomanism, Pan-Turkism, and Kemalism.
 Born to a Jewish family, he later changed his name to Munis Tekinalp.

+The Book named Kemlaism by Tekinalp.

+What Turkey can get from this battle, written by Tekinalp (Then known as M. Cohen) in 1914.

 Biography

 He was sent for schooling in the Alliance Israélite Universelle school in Salonica, continuing for a rabbinical ordination (though he never practiced).
 He would later continue to legal studies in Salonica, completing them in Constantinople (present-day Istanbul) after Salonica fell to Greece.

 In 1905, he began to write for the newspaper Asır, later renamed into the Yeni Asır where he worked for five years and was promoted to its editor-in-chief.
 In 1912 he left Salonica for Istanbul, where he began teaching law and economics at the Istanbul University and was engaged in tabac export.
 He published an economy magazine for the Association of Economy and served as a consultant for some companies until 1918.